-- While Scotland has been successful developing renewable electricity generation and decarbonising this energy sector, the transition to a low carbon economy is only beginning. - Space heating, transport and industry remain highly dependent on O&G as an energy source.
-Replacing fossil fuels in these parts of the economy will not be straightforward and will require significant government support.
-Scotland and the UK have a strong track record in reducing emissions in the electricity generation sector but the remaining fossil fuel dependent sectors of the economy present a much greater challenge to decarbonise. - This decade may be a point of inflection as technologies are now becoming available that can reduce our current reliance on O&G. As sectors decarbonise, there will be increased demand for electricity, resulting in a greater need for low carbon power.

-- New technologies often carry an upfront cost premium, which discourages adoption by consumers.
-Other factors have perpetuated O&G use - low carbon prices and allowances (including tax incentives) for some industries, infrastructure assets with long asset lives (such as the gas grid), consumer familiarity and historical government support have all played a role in perpetuating O&G use. - The policy response to move to a net zero economy will mean addressing these issues, enabling the emergence of new technology and encourage consumers uptake. - Moving to new technologies and industries will mean new supply chains and industries replacing older ones.
+- While Scotland has been successful generating renewable electricity and decarbonising the energy sector, the transition to a low carbon economy is only beginning. - Space heating, transport and industry remain highly dependent on O&G as an energy source.
+Replacing O&G in these areas will not be straightforward and will require significant government support.
+Scotland and the UK have a strong track record in reducing emissions in the electricity generation sector but the remaining O&G dependent sectors present a much greater decarbonisation challenge. - This decade may be a point of inflection as technologies are now becoming available that can reduce our current reliance on O&G. As sectors decarbonise, there will be increased demand for electricity, resulting in a greater need for low carbon power. - New technologies often carry an upfront cost premium, which discourages adoption by consumers.
+Other factors have perpetuated O&G use - low carbon prices and allowances (including tax incentives) for some industries, infrastructure assets with long asset lives (such as the gas grid), consumer familiarity and historical government support have all played a role in perpetuating O&G use. - The policy response to move to a net zero economy will mean addressing these issues, enabling the emergence of new technology and encouraging consumers uptake. - Moving to new technologies and industries will mean new supply chains and industries replacing older ones.
 There will be losses as well as gains, and taking advantage of new opportunities will require the appropriate infrastructure, skills, and support.